CFT-HY/HILA/docs/guide/README.md

 #### WINDOWS

 On windows the installation of the HILA preprocessor dependencies and HILA application dependencies are untested.
 For this reason the best option is to use the available [docker](#docker) container.
+One can also opt to use WSL, in this case see LINUX installation instructions.

 #### HPC

 On supercomputing platforms the HILA application dependencies are most likely available.
 The only issue is the availability of the clang libtoolbox which is used in building the HILA preprocessor.
-Due to the availability of singularity on supercomputing platfroms the best solution is to opt to use the [singularity](#singularity) container.
+Due to the availability of singularity on supercomputing platforms the best solution is to opt to use the [singularity](#singularity) container.

 **After installing the hila preprocessor with one of the above options one can move on to the [building HILA applications](#building-hila-applications) section.**